Generating asymptotics for factorially divergent sequences: Introduction

 During a conversation with David Sauzin it became plausible that the presented methods can also be derived from resurgence.
 In fact, the formalism can be seen as a toy model of resurgence's \textit{calcul diff\'erentiel \'etranger} \cite[Vol. 1]{ecalle1981fonctions} also called \textit{alien calculus} \cite[II.6]{mitschi2016divergent}.
 This toy model is unable to fully reconstruct functions from asymptotic expansions, but does not rely on analytic properties of Borel transformed functions and therefore offers itself for combinatorial applications.
-A detailed and illuminating account on resurgence theory is given in David Sauzin's review \cite[Part II]{mitschi2016divergent} or \cite{sauzin2014introduction}.
-For a review focused on applications to problems from physics consult \cite{aniceto2011resurgence}.
+A detailed and illuminating account on resurgence theory is given in Sauzin's review \cite[Part II]{mitschi2016divergent}.